-The number adopted in the International Service of Weights and Measures for the value of the standard acceleration of gravity is 980.665 cm per sec.2 where g has the standard value, 980.665 cm per second per second or 32.1740 feet per second per second.
+The number adopted in the International Service of Weights and Measures for the value of the standard acceleration of gravity is 980.665 cm per sec.2 feet per second per second.
 Likewise the "local pound force" in any given locality may be defined as equal to the force of gravity on a pound mass in that given locality.
 Similar definitions apply to the terms "standard kilogram force" and "local kilogram force."
-In specifying a force in local units, it is desirable to give the location of the place by such expressions, e. g., as "London pounds," "New York kilograms," "local kilograms (g=981.26)," etc. This application of the terms "standard" and "local" to the common units of force was proposed by Prof. E. V. Huntington, of Harvard University, and is followed in this Circular.
+In specifying a force in local units, it is desirable to give the location of the place by such expressions, e. g., as "London pounds," "New York kilograms," "local kilograms (g=981.26)," etc. The term "standard" is familiar in the sense here used, and this application of the term "local" was proposed to the Bureau by Prof. E. V. Huntington, of Harvard University, in 1913.
+To express the force of gravity on a mass in standard pounds, the mass in pounds must be multiplied by the ratio of the local value of g to 980.665.

-By analogy with "standard weight," the "standard pound force" may be defined as equal to the force of gravity on a pound mass at a place
+By analogy with "standard weight," the "standard pound force" may be defined as equal to the force of gravity on a pound mass at a place where g has the standard value, 980.665 cm per second per second or 32.1740